-&lt;sup>1 For a description of the GGS program, see Vikat et al. (2007).
+1 For a description of the GGS program, see Vikat et al. (2007).
 For a description of the Italian survey, see ISTAT (2006).
-For some summary features of our data, see Appendix Table 1.
+For some summary features of our data, see Appendix Table 3.

-&lt;sup>2 Among our respondents, 4,926 women had not experienced a first union (yet) and were censored at interview.
+2 Among our respondents, 4,926 women had not experienced a first union (yet) and were censored at interview.
 We have dropped cases with missing or unacceptable information and thus lost as little as 0.24% of the cases.

-&lt;sup>3 This covers most unions since Italy (along with all other Southern European countries) have uniquely low levels of divorce and separation rates (Sardon, 2004).
-In all of our analyses we consider respondents who have had an informal union before a first formal marriage as individuals who first entered a consensual union.
+3 This covers most unions since Italy (along with all other Southern European countries) have uniquely low levels of divorce and separation rates (Sardon and Robertson 2004).
+In all of our analyses, we consider respondents who have had an informal union before a first formal marriage as individuals who first entered a consensual union.